SkoolNotes/Taproot/2020BIO101/KBxSNPPCR.md

 ### A  : : `rs4680`
-Also known as Val158Me, rs4680 is an extensively studied SNP
+Also known as Val158Me, rs4680 is an extensively studied SNP located in the COMT gene.